 Many residents at Open House Ministries need help developing or learning basic work skills, building résumés and finding employment or educational opportunities.
-They do this with case managers and an on-site job coach.
+They do this with case managers and a job coach.

 On-site work opportunities

-Residents who qualify can apply to our Career Preparedness Program that uses our on-site shops to help with employment basics.
-Work skills are gained at Wheel Deals bike shop and Second Hand Solutions, our thrift store.
+Residents who qualify can apply for our Career Preparedness program that uses our on-site shops to help with employment basics.
+Work skills are gained at Wheel Deals Bicycles and Secondhand Solutions, our thrift store.
 Residents receive one-on-one coaching with store managers and learn accountability in a vibrant and busy retail environment.

 At Wheel Deals, residents receive bike mechanic training, retail skills and inventory management.
 At the thrift shop, residents learn merchandising research and retail skills.

-The shops at Open House Ministries serve us in many ways.
-Their proceeds help support the shelter and jobs in them provide essential training to residents, preparing them for employment when they leave the shelter.
+The shops at Open House Ministries provide essential training to residents, preparing them for employment when they leave the shelter.
 They also support the shelter financially.